Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Background

 Intel SGX provides a CPU-based implementation of \tees---known as \emph{enclaves} in SGX---for general-purpose computation.
 A host can instantiate multiple \tees, which are not only isolated from each other, but also from the host.
 Code running inside a \tee has a protected address space.
 When data from a \tee moves off the processor to memory, it is transparently encrypted with keys only available to the processor.
 Thus the operating system, hypervisor, and other users cannot access the enclave's memory.
 The SGX memory encryption engine also guarantees data integrity and prevents memory replay attacks~\cite{gueron2016memory}.
 Intel SGX supports attested execution, i.e., it is able to prove the correct execution of a program, by issuing a {\em remote attestation}, a digital signature, using a private key known only to the hardware, over the program and an execution output.
 Remote attestation also allows remote users to establish encrypted and authenticated channels to an enclave~\cite{Anati2013}.
 Assuming trust in the hardware, and Intel, which authenticates attestation keys, it is infeasible for any entity other than an SGX platform to generate any attestation, i.e., attestations are existentially unforgeable.

-However, attested execution realized by trusted hardware is not perfect.
-For example, SGX alone cannot guarantee availability.
-A malicious host can terminate enclaves or drop messages arbitrarily.
-Even an honest host could accidentally lose enclave state in the event of a power cycle.
+However, attested execution realized by trusted hardware isn't perfect.
+For example, SGX alone cannot guarantee availability: a malicious host can terminate enclaves or drop messages arbitrarily.
+Even an honest host could accidentally lose state (e.g. when power cycles).
 The weak availability of SGX poses a fundamental challenge to the design of \systemname{}.
-Furthermore, recent attacks on Intel SGX have shown that current implementations often leak information through side channels~\cite{DBLP:conf/sp/XuCP15,SGXSpectre}. \systemname{} is compatible with existing defenses~\cite{bernstein2012security,nayak2017hop,Liu:2015:OPF:2867539.2867660,sgp,rane2016raccoon}.
-We discuss side channel resistance in \cref{sec:toleratehostfailures}.
+Also, the current SGX implementation is vulnerable to side-channel attacks~\cite{DBLP:conf/sp/XuCP15,SGXSpectre}. \systemname{} is compatible with existing defenses~\cite{bernstein2012security,nayak2017hop,Liu:2015:OPF:2867539.2867660,sgp,rane2016raccoon}.
+We discuss side-channel resistance in \cref{sec:toleratehostfailures}.